Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.3 Fewer pieces than the bigger layouts, quicker to dial in
+Assembly 4.3 Fewer pieces made setup quicker than the bigger layouts

-Cooling / Breathability 4.2 Slightly better airflow feel than larger setups in our rotation
+Cooling / Breathability 4.2 Slightly better airflow than the larger setups in our rotation

-Seat Comfort 4.1 Supportive, but less room to change positions freely
+Seat Comfort 4.1 Supportive, though there is less room to change positions

-Back Support 4.2 Strong upright support for work blocks
+Back Support 4.2 Strong upright support for shorter work blocks

-Seat Depth Fit 4.1 Seat depth can feel long for shorter legs without a footrest strategy
+Seat Depth Fit 4.1 The depth can feel long for shorter legs without a footrest

 Durability 4.2 Stable under edge use and quick stand-ups

-Ease of Movement / Repositioning 4.4 Easiest of the four to move and reset
+Ease of Movement / Repositioning 4.4 The easiest of the four to move and reset

-Cleaning 4.4 Same practical upkeep expectations as the sofa
+Cleaning 4.4 Same practical upkeep as the sofa

-Layout Practicality 4.5 Best “fits anywhere” option for tight rooms
+Layout Practicality 4.5 Best at fitting into tighter rooms

-Overall 4.1 The small-space specialist with a supportive sit
+Overall 4.1 The small-space specialist in the lineup

 Nomad Sofa Sectional